Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_internal.md

 ### <u>The following is only displayed when the synchronization type is Archive.</u>
 ### Save all  files in the destination directory without creating subdirectories
 If checked, the destination directory will not create a subdirectory in the source directory.
-### To archive the

-Select the criteria for the photos or videos to be archived.

-- Any date (All)
-- Older than 7 days
-- Older than 30 days
-- Older than 60 days
-- Older than 90 days
-- Older than 180 days
-- Older than 1 year

 ### Sequence number